rdegges/rdegges-blog/articles/2010/happiness-is-simplicity.md

 understand), I'll start by explaining several things that my happiness distinctly isn't.

-### ‘Fuck You' Money
+### 'Fuck You' Money

 I frequently see threads on [HackerNews][] where I see users discussing how they want to make their own successful startup, work hard for a year or two, then get bought out and live happily ever after.
-I like to call these people the ‘Paul Grahammers'.
+I like to call these people the 'Paul Grahammers'.
 They live and die by the philosophy (made famous by the really smart [Paul Graham][]), that you should create your own wealth by working on a startup, and eventually selling it to a larger company.